InfinityCg/colorspacer/README.md

 ![Thumbnail wide](https://user-images.githubusercontent.com/84709012/211050954-91ff715c-4231-4b1d-b220-883dcbe79872.jpg)

-Colorspacer allows you to **set colorspaces of all your image textures with the click of a button** Specially designed with **ACES** users in mind, the addon is set to include more color space options in the future
+Colorspacer allows you to **set colorspaces of all your image textures with the click of a button** Specially designed with **ACES** users in mind, the addon now supports Agx and Default blender colorspace

 Currently the addon supports blender default and Aces color spaces